katyafouka/multi_eit/README.md

  Code used to produced results in publication X.

- Each file contains code for each section of the paper.
+ Each folder contains code for each section of the paper.

  Code is compatible with QuTiP v5.0.